edgedb/edgedb/docs/guides/cheatsheet/repl.rst

     db> select 5;
     {5}

-Alternatively, you can run the query without a semicolon with esc+return on macOS or Alt-Enter on Windows/Linux.
+Alternatively, you can run the query without a semicolon by hitting Alt-Enter on Windows/Linux, or Esc+Return on macOS.

 .. code-block:: edgeql-repl